-Volunteers collect macroinvertebrate samples and complete the VA SOS Field Sheets at least twice per year, in the fall and spring.
-While sampling can occur any time during a season, it is recommended that sampling occurs in April, and October, on a regular basis (Appendix N).
+Volunteers collect macroinvertebrate samples and complete habitat assessments twice a year, in the spring and the fall.
+While sampling can occur any time during a season, it is recommended that sampling occur in April, and October, on a regular basis (Appendix J).
 Descriptive location information and latitude and longitude identify each monitoring site.

 Most volunteers have a specific stream they wish to monitor.
 Often, this stream is located in close proximity to their home, or they spend time on the stream for recreational purposes.
-To promote continued interest and involvement in the VA SOS program, it is important for the volunteers to be allowed to monitor these locations.
+To promote continued interest and involvement in the VA SOS program, it is important that volunteers be allowed to monitor these locations.
 Some monitors do not have a specific spot in which they are interested, but rather wish to monitor somewhere in their watershed of interest.
-In such a case, the VA SOS staff, together with representatives from DEO and DCR and the help of GIS maps and the Clean Water Hub, assess where current volunteer and agency monitoring is occurring, and helps the volunteer choose the site where they can be most effective.
+In such a case, VA SOS staff with representatives from DEQ and DCR, will use GIS maps and the Clean Water Hub, to assess where current volunteer and agency monitoring is occurring, and help the volunteer choose the most appropriate site.
 Site selection will also take in consideration potential uses of the data (background information, assess effectiveness of BMPS, monitor land use changes, etc).
 All sites must be located on public property, or the volunteer must obtain permission if they choose to monitor private property.
 Sites are added to the program as often as new volunteers are trained.
 Sites may also be changed if the need for the monitoring site has changed.
 For example, if a volunteer chooses a site below a construction site to evaluate potential impacts, once the construction is complete, the volunteer may choose to abandon the site.
+See Appendix M for detailed site location directions.